How Is Pesto Represented In Popular Culture?

 Giulia eating trenette al pesto in Luca

-Pasta in particular has featured prominently in Hollywood, from the slapstick genius of Jack Lemmon sieving spaghetti through a wooden tennis racket in The Apartment to one of cinema's most iconic scenes ever when Lady and the Tramp meet on the lips as they share the most iconic of pasta shapes.
+Pasta, in particular, has featured prominently in Hollywood, from the slapstick genius of Jack Lemmon sieving spaghetti through a wooden tennis racket in The Apartment to one of cinema's most iconic scenes ever when Lady and the Tramp meet on the lips as they share the most iconic of pasta shapes.

 Pesto in Movies

-An honorary mention should also go to the film When Harry Met Sally, where the character Jess informs Marie that he wrote the phrase "pesto is the quiche of the 80s" in New York Magazine.
+An honorary mention should also go to the film When Harry Met Sally, where Jess informs Marie that he wrote the phrase "pesto is the quiche of the 80s" in New York Magazine.

 Pesto in TV Shows